Colin Mawby: Works

 Mawby's music for the English Catholic liturgy is prolific.
 He composed several masses, motets, antiphons and hymn settings.
 His Ave verum corpus for choir and a setting of Psalm 23 won fame in the recording by Charlotte Church.
 His Requiem of Hope for soprano, mixed choir and organ, composed from 1995 to 2002, is based on texts by Henry Vaughan, John Henry Newman and anonymous texts.
-In 2002, his Prayer of Forgiveness was awarded "Top Honors" in the competition "Waging Peace Through Singing" in Oregon, USA.
+In 2002, his Prayer of Forgiveness was awarded "Top Honors" in the competition "Waging Peace Through Singing" in the US state of Oregon.
 A Te Deum for soprano solo, chorus, organ and brass ensemble was premiered in Cambridge in 2006 to mark his 70th birthday.
 His setting of Laudate Pueri Dominum was premiered in 2011 at Westminster Cathedral Hall.

 His secular works include two operas for young people, The Torc of Gold (1996) and The Quest (2000, premiered in 2001), both on a libretto by playwright Maeve Ingoldsby, commissioned by the National Chamber Choir and premiered in Dublin under his direction.
 On a commission by St. Bonifatius, Wiesbaden, he composed in 2011 the Missa solemnis Bonifatius-Messe for soprano, choir, children's choir, oboe and organ, premiered in his presence on 3 October 2012 to celebrate the 150th anniversary of the Chor von St. Bonifatius, with the choir and children's choir conducted by Gabriel Dessauer.

 Mawby commented on his writing for choirs in 2006: "I cannot write choral music unless I work with choirs.
 Now that's a subjective judgement: I know that lots of people can do these things; I can’t.
 I have to write for particular people."
 His works are published internationally, in Germany by Dr. J. Butz, and in Italy by Eurarte and Casa Musicale Carrara.

-Colin Mawby died on 24 November 2019.
+Mawby died on 24 November 2019.